nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Enter the application password generated from `Nextcloud` and click on `Finish setup`.
 - [ ] Navigate to `Demo Project > Project settings > Files`.
 - [ ] Edit the `Nextcloud` storage, choose `New folder with automatically managed permissions`, and click `Save`.
-- [ ] Navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
+- [ ] As a created user, navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
 - [ ] Navigate to `Files` tab, click `link existing files`.
 - [ ] In a modal, `Nextcloud > OpenProject > Demo project(1)` should be visible.
 - [ ] Also Navigate to `Nextcloud` and in Files `OpenProject > Demo project(1)` folder is created.